AnandSidd/VirtualTrial/readme.md

   * Crop largest contour

 ### Fit Outfit on Camera Preview
-TRY-IT uses a tensorflow-lite model to estimate certain points on user's body during camera preview.<br/> By using these estimated points, the outfit is placed on screen by calculating its size and position.<br/><br/>
+VirtualTrial uses a tensorflow-lite model to estimate certain points on user's body during camera preview.<br/> By using these estimated points, the outfit is placed on screen by calculating its size and position.<br/><br/>